Syllabus

 Late Policy

-Exercises, check-ins, and homeworks all have two deadlines: the normal deadline and the revision deadline.
+Exercises, practice sets, and homeworks all have two deadlines: the normal deadline and the revision deadline.
 The normal deadline is when you should complete the activity for maximal pedagogical benefit, and a maximal score.
 The course staff will generally grade assignments and release feedback once the normal deadline has passed.
 If you made mistakes on the assignment, you may read the feedback, fix the mistakes, and resubmit up until the revision deadline.
 Assignments submitted after the regular deadline are capped at a score of 90 points; in other words, if you get a 90 or above on an assignment, there is no reason to resubmit (though we still encourage you to read your feedback and make corrections to your local assignment).

 If you fail to complete the assignment by the regular deadline, you may also submit for the first time at any point up until the revision deadline, again with the score capped at 90 points.
 The course staff will attempt to grade your submission as quickly as possible so that you have the opportunity to revise and resubmit if needed.
 All assignments will be graded by noon EST on the day after the revision deadline at the very latest.

 If you entirely miss both the main assignment deadline and the revision deadline due to extraordinary circumstances, then complete the assignment at a later point, you may still submit your work late by emailing your submission directly to the course instructors with an explanation for why it is late.
-The instructor will decide on a case-by-case basis whether to accept late submissions (though no submissions will be accepted after the final lecture of the semester).
+The instructors will decide on a case-by-case basis whether to accept late submissions (though no submissions will be accepted after the final lecture of the semester).
 Accepted late submissions will be graded for a max of 50/100 points.
-Note that this is still a failing grade - in almost all circumstances, you should just submit whatever you have done by the revision deadline at the latest!
+Note that this is still a failing grade - in almost all circumstances, you should just submit whatever you have done by the revision deadline at the latest.

 Excused Absences and Extensions